 Cushman & Wakefield doesn’t state a preferred length or format for its CV, so stick to either one full page or two full pages.
 See these sample graduate CVs for ideas on layout.

 Make sure you include all of your work experience (property-related or not) and extracurricular activities, as these are what will make you stand out.
 Emphasise your achievements, the attributes you developed and any positive feedback you were given.
 Get more advice on writing your property graduate CV here.
-It’s up to you what you how to format your CV and how strongly you want to emphasise different sections.
-Headings, bullet points and lists are an effective way to organise information to make it as easy to read as possible for the recruiter.
+It’s up to you how to format your CV and how strongly you want to emphasise different sections.
+Headings, bullet points and lists are an effective way to organise information to make it as easy as possible for the recruiter to read.
 Get a friend to proofread it before you send it off, so you can be sure that there aren't any spelling or grammar mistakes – they can look sloppy and won't make the best impression on Cushman & Wakefield's recruiters.